 The New Romantics Aren’t A Pop Group

 Our last 15 years constitute a Romantic Moment.
 First it flourished with the Colored Revolutions’ early promise.
-Even elements of Americans’ manipulated arc in Iraq and Afghanistan floated on misguided sentiment.
-Mass sentiment erupted in Tehran, ignited the Arab Spring, Syria, rock both Thailand and now Ukraine, again.
+Even elements of Americans’ manipulated arc in Iraq and Afghanistan floated on misguided mass sentiment.
+Mass sentiment also erupted in Tehran, ushered in the Arab Spring, Syria, and rock both Thailand and now Ukraine, again.
 Obama’s improbable 2008 presidency and aftermath are part of the tableau, too.

 Mass sentiment’s ascendancy defines the era.
-And quickly evaporated.
-Leaving behind both hangover and unprepared audiences to confront unchanged problems and entrenched interests.
+And how quickly it evaporated.
+Left behind?
+Both hangovers and unprepared audiences to confront often unchanged problems and exacerbated, entrenched interests.

-Our Romantic Moment takes on many guises.
+Our Romantic Moment takes on many external guises.
 But its core is remarkably consistent.
-For some, it’s secular, expressed by nationalism, reactionary impulses, democracy, neo-liberalism or its offshoot, mere process.
-With others, faith.
-Because each embraces emotional expression, each disdains empiricism and granular political/social attention.
+For some manifestations, it’s secular, expressed by nationalism, reactionary impulses, democracy, neo-liberalism or its offshoot, mere process as innovation.
+Other instances explicitly invoke faith.
+Each embrace relies at its foundation emotional expression which disdains empiricism and granular political/social attention.

-The antidote?
+The antidote which can deliver actual sustainable trajectories?
 Empirical commitment and cultural engagement equally together.
-Seeking this combination is a more helpful guide to distinguish the romantic than today’s political labels.
-How many across political spectrums called for using the “Libyan Model” for regime change during and after Khaddafi’s demise?
-They share in common sentimental abstraction and lack of detailed cultural understanding.
+This combination is a more helpful guide to distinguish the romantic from constructive policy than today’s political labels.
+Skeptical?
+How many across the political spectrum called for using the “Libyan Model” for regime change during and after Khaddafi’s demise?
+Behind political labels – Responsibility to Protect on the Left, neoconservatism on the Right [sic] they share in common sentimental abstraction and rejection of detailed cultural understanding.

 The Romance Of Technology Isn’t New, But It Is

-For now, though, we must try to distinguish between digital’s manifestations — global scale, speed and empowering new voices — and its effects.
+The digital era’s manifestations — global scale, speed and empowering new voices — and its effects deserve analytical segregation.
 Digital creates false intimacies and the illusion of participatory inclusion.
 Forwarding e-mail, Liking or Re-Tweeting creates the simulacra of being ‘engaged’, part of something greater with utterly no real actual investment.
 New digital tribes form around a mass sentiment Romantic Moment and then quickly disperse in search of new emotional experiences.